 The 10 Most Effective Probiotic Strains

 Digestive woes are far from pleasant and can come without warning.
-Some common digestive issues include diarrhea caused by the usage of antibiotics, irritable bowel syndrome, and inflammatory bowel disease1.
+Some common digestive issues include diarrhea caused by the use of antibiotics, irritable bowel syndrome, and inflammatory bowel disease1.
 Probiotics have been shown to be very effective in the treatment of common gastrointestinal (GI) and vaginal mucosal infections2.
 Additionally, by maintaining a healthy gut microbiome, probiotics can have positive effects on body weight, insulin sensitivity, prolonged inflammation, glucose and fat metabolism, and more.3,6

 The Most Effective Probiotic StrainsWe know that probiotics are effective in promoting and maintaining the health of our GI tracts.
 But exactly which probiotic strains do we need?
 These 10 strains have been well-researched and shown positive health benefits:

 - L. Acidophilus: As we grow older, our cholesterol levels become an ever-growing focus at yearly check-ups.
 High cholesterol has been linked to many conditions, with heart disease being among the most prominent4.
-The probiotic L. Acidophilus has been shown to lower cholesterol levels, promoting a lower risk of heart disease5.
+The probiotic L. Acidophilus has been shown to help manage cholesterol levels, promoting a lower risk of heart disease5.